m-soro/Business-Analytics/README.md

 Here are some of the reviews I received from Udacity:

 >*"Congrats on passing this project from the very first attempt!
-This is something I don’t see often, so you should be really proud of yourself:)"*
+This is something I don’t see often, so you should be really proud of yourself :)"*
 >[Full review](Welcome-to-the-Nanodegree-Program/review1.pdf)

 >*"Good knowledge of statistics and great analytical skills shown in this work.
 Please keep up doing this good job!"*